 Most retirement payments are subject to federal and state taxes.
 You must complete the income tax withholding information on your retirement application when you apply for your benefit.
-Your application will include an IRS W-4P worksheet to help you determine the amount of your federal tax withholding.
-You may also use ETF’s online Income Tax Withholding Calculator.
+Your application will include an IRS W-4P form to help you determine the amount of your federal tax withholding.

 Federal Income Tax

-If you do not fill out a tax withholding form, federal law requires ETF to withhold federal taxes as if you are married with three exemptions.
+If you do not fill out a tax withholding form, federal law requires ETF to withhold federal taxes as if you are single with no adjustments.
 U.S. citizens living abroad cannot choose “No Withholding”; federal tax withholding is mandatory.
 Note: Federal withholding tables are subject to changes by the Internal Revenue Service.
-Consult with you professional tax advisor or visit irs.gov for the latest information.
+Consult with your professional tax advisor or visit irs.gov for the latest information.

 State Income Tax